Based in Australia, Qantas is a member of Oneworld alliance and has a large number of partner airlines that can be utilized for redemptions.

 The Best Ways to Boost Your Qantas Points

-Qantas Points can be transferred from Amex Membership Rewards and Citi ThankYou Points at a rate of 1:1 and from Capital One miles at a 2:1.5 rate.
+Qantas Points can be transferred from Amex Membership Rewards, Citi ThankYou Points, and Capital One Miles at a 1:1 rate.
 Points can be transferred from Marriott Bonvoy at a transfer rate of 3:1.
 Plus, for every 60,000 Marriott points that you transfer, you’ll receive an extra 5,000 Qantas Points bonus.

 Recommended American Express Cards (Personal)